Skullbuster: Original Skullbuster

-The cyborg Skullbuster was a member of the original Reavers, a gang of cyborgs living in a ghost town in Australia, who perpetrated robberies across the globe.
+The first Skullbuster is a member of the original Reavers, a gang of cyborgs living in a ghost town in Australia who perpetrate robberies across the globe.
 Skullbuster, as well as Pretty Boy and Bonebreaker, escape after their defeat by the X-Men.
 Under the leadership of Donald Pierce, the remaining Reavers train to defeat the X-Men.
 The Reavers ambush Wolverine, beat him half to death, and crucify him.
 After Wolverine escapes, the Reavers attack Muir Island, where Skullbuster is shot and seemingly killed by Forge.

-Skullbuster is not seen again for several years and Pierce recruits Cylla Markham as the new Skullbuster.
-When Lady Deathstrike kidnaps Milo Thurman, the mutant mercenary Domino tracks them down and battles Deathstrike, Pierce, and Skullbuster.
-Pierce reveals that he resurrected Skullbuster by copying his cybernetic mainframe.
-However, when the Reavers and the Shadow King battle the X-treme X-Men, a new Skullbuster is present and there is no mention of the original.
+Skullbuster is not seen again for several years, and Pierce recruits Cylla Markham as the new Skullbuster.
+Pierce later states that he resurrected Skullbuster by copying his cybernetic mainframe.